ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 1. Rawashdeh, N.; Bos, J.; Abu-Alrub, N. Drivable path detection using CNN sensor fusion for autonomous driving in the snow.
 2021, p.
 5. https://doi.org/10.1117/12.2587993.

 2. Badrinarayanan, V.; Kendall, A.; Cipolla, R. SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation.
-IEEE Transactions on Pattern Analysis and Machine Intelligence 2017, 39, 2481–2495.  https:/doi.org/10.1109/TPAMI.2016.2644615.
+IEEE Transactions on Pattern Analysis and Machine Intelligence 2017, 39, 2481–2495.  https:/doi.org/10.110

+3. Domhof, J.; Kooij, J.F.; Gavrila, D.M.
+An Extrinsic Calibration Tool for Radar, Camera and Lidar.
+In Proceedings of the 2019 International Conference on Robotics and Automation (ICRA), 2019, pp. 8107–8113.  https://doi.org/10.1109/ICRA.20
+19.8794186.

 # NOTE! //--this  repository is still under construction--//